Reading The Wicked + The Divine (part 3, end of blind reading)

 Otto informs him that this is the healthy path for a vampire: the destruction of human identity and the establishment of an infernal one.
 The destruction of one’s mortal self is equated with the authenticity and credibility of their vampiric self.
 Part of this is black opium, harvested from a world in Resurrection called Atlantis.
 Black opium is used, by every vampire, to keep memories and feelings from their human lifetimes permenantly suppressed.

-After Atlantis is surrounded by anti-Necropolis partisans, Dracula is forced to consider other options.
+After Atlantis is surrounded by anti-Necropolis partisans who destroy their black opium stockpiles, Dracula is forced to consider other options.
 As a temporary stop gap measure, he launches a victim raid on Lemuria to soften the blow with more blood to go around.
 We are soon in the company of Rebecca and a new Lemurian flame: Sean, who lived and died in a different era.
 Rebecca and Sean get the jump on a company of vampires and- as Sean is running a massive sword through one of them -says “Let’s see how well his (Dracula’s) vampires fight without opium to help them forget their crimes.”

 The regular use of the black opium is a genuine preference for most vampires and maybe most of them do it for the reason Otto said.
 Yet like the time flow, one wonders if there are other factors beyond the obvious.
 That early instance of Sean butchering a vampire implies that the black opium has another role that is more functional and less indulgent.
 I wonder if the whole taboo around suppressing and replacing human identity was engineered specifically to control vampires in the best way possible: leashing them with their own desire.